Antiracism and Anti-Oppression Policy

 RESPONSIBILITIES

-Mind Chicago owners, directors, and staff must play an active and ongoing role in reducing racism and inequity by recognizing the manifestations of racism and oppression; creating a culturally inclusive working environment; and dismantling corporate and healthcare systems that directly or indirectly perpetuate racism, oppression, and privilege through policy and practice.
+Mind Chicago owners, directors, and staff must play an active and ongoing role in reducing racism and inequity by recognizing the manifestations of racism and oppression, creating an inclusive working environment, and dismantling corporate and healthcare systems that directly or indirectly perpetuate racism, oppression, and privilege through policy and practice.

-Nevertheless, Mind Chicago owners recognize the power and privilege they hold given their specific intersectional identities, thus, that it is solely their responsibility to live the values set forth in this Antiracism and Anti-Oppression Policy and to ensure that Mind Chicago advances racial equity, antiracist and anti-oppressive ideas, and antiracist and anti-oppressive policies with intention.
+Nevertheless, Mind Chicago owners recognize the power and privilege they hold given their specific intersectional identities, thus, it is solely their responsibility to live the values outlined in this Antiracism and Anti-Oppression Policy and to ensure that Mind Chicago advances racial equity, antiracist and anti-oppressive ideas, and antiracist and anti-oppressive policies with intention.

 To that end, Mind Chicago is committed to self-reflective practices, policy development and refinement, ongoing training, and professional development.